How to Testify

 Groups or organizations wishing to make a presentation are asked to designate one spokesperson in the interest of time and to avoid repetition.

 - When more than one person is heard on any matter, please avoid repetition in your comments.
 Careful attention to the previous speaker's remarks will be helpful in this regard.

 Public testimony for ordinances may be presented within the following time limits:

 - First hearing - 3 minutes for individuals and 12 minutes for groups

 - Additional hearings - 2 minutes for individuals and 5 minutes for groups

 Oral Communication from the Public*

 There are two opportunities for oral communication with the Board:

 - First Opportunity: At the start of the meeting, before Board adoption of the consent agenda.
 This opportunity is time-limited to two (2) minutes per individual and a maximum of 10 minutes total.

 - Second Opportunity: At the conclusion of all regular business.
-This second opportunity is time-limited to five (5) minutes per individual and a maximum of 30 minutes total.
+This second opportunity is time-limited to five (5) minutes per individual, twelve (12) minutes per group and a maximum of 30 minutes total.
 This period may include communications on agenda items for which no period for public testimony was provided.